zerpex/DocSeed/README.md

 - If not found, it will **automatically** install docker and docker-compose
 - Default dirs set to /home/seedbox
-- All apps are centralized in one page : `htpp://<your-ip>` You can still access apps through :
+- All apps are centralized in one page : `htpp://<your-ip>` If you don't want to use it, you can still access apps through :

 **rTorrent** : `htpp://<your-ip>:5001`
  user and pass will be asked at first start